CodePalTutorials/django-elasticbeanstalk-starter/README.md

 **Prerequisites**

-On your local machine, you should have folloing configured:
+On your local machine, you should have following things configured as pre requisite:
 * Postgres DB
 * Rabbit MQ Broker
 * AWS CLI installed and configured.